iovation/rpmcpan/README.md

     "App-Sqitch": {},

-The JSON object after the distribution name suppors a number of keys:
+The JSON object after the distribution name supports a number of keys:

 * `provides`: A list of additional features provided by the RPM, in case the list fetched from MetaCPAN is incomplete.
 Mostly used to name programs,